 EUROFIMA finances railway equipment through borrowings or equity capital.
 EUROFIMA secures title to or obtains security interests deemed equivalent (in particular pledges) on or in respect of equipment.
 The general principles of EUROFIMA's activity are defined in an agreement (the "Basic Agreement") between the railways and EUROFIMA.
-The Basic Agreement remains valid for the entire duration of EUROFIMA's existence and can only be altered with the consent of all the railways and EUROFIMA.
-EUROFIMA's equity (paid in share capital and reserves) is primarily used for investments in liquid assets and, to a limited extent, for equipment financina contracts.
+The Basic Agreement remains valid for the entire duration of EUROFIMA's existence and can only

+EUROFIMA European Company for the Financing of Railroad be altered with the consent of all the railways and EUROFIMA.
+EUROFIMA's equity (paid in share capital and reserves) is primarily used for investments in liquid assets and, to a limited extent, for equipment financing contracts.